isomerpages/moe-stmargaretsec/_programmes/National Digital Literacy/DMA Settings After School Hours.md

 ---
 <ol data-tight="true" class="tight">
 <li>
-<p>The following table outlines the different levels of restrictions, controls
+<p>The table below outlines the Device Management Application (DMA) settings
-and monitoring for the different DMA options after school hours.</p>
+for both School Period and School Holiday Period.</p>
 </li>
 <li>
 <p>For more information on DMA, please contact the school’s ICT Associate,